mindspore-ai/docs/tutorials/source_en/beginner/quick_start.md

 ## Building Network

-`mindspore.nn.Cell` class is the base class for building all networks and is the basic unit of the network.
+The `mindspore.nn.Cell` class is the base class for building all networks and is the basic unit of the network.
 When you need to customize the network, you can inherit this class and override the `__init__` method and the `construct` method. `__init__` contains the definitions of all network layers, and `construct` contains the transformation process of the data ([Tensor](https://www.mindspore.cn/tutorials/en/master/beginner/tensor.html)).

 ```python
 # Define model